 This is the only book listed that didn’t come out this year.

-It was published a couple years ago, but had a big impact on me and really stood out as a great one.
+It was published a couple of years ago, but had a big impact on me and really stood out.

-Here’s a book that may be surprising to some, but I’ll give you my reasons why I love this book.
+Here’s a book that may be surprising, but I’ll give you my reasons why I love this book.

 First off, it’s written by Matt Foreman who has a significant background in Olympic weightlifting and powerlifting.

-This book is a collection of great articles written by Matt for the Performance Menu Journal.
+This book is a collection of great articles written by Matt from the Performance Menu Journal.

-Matt’s a great writer, offering unique perspective, valuable content, and entertainment in his articles.
+Matt’s a great writer, offering unique perspective and valuable content in his articles.

 This book covers a lot of different subject matter from training myths, programs, technique, athletic competition, and practical experience.

-In some way’s, Matt’s writing style is kind of similar to the masterful Dan John.
+In some way’s, Matt’s writing style is similar to the masterful Dan John.